aranyp20/lin/README.md

-# Server-client application to let other users do your assignments

 ## Short description:
 Users can upload their assignments and other users can reserve them, then upload solutions to the given task.